K4liber/idea_task/README.md

 `./build_and_run.sh`
 or if you want to build the docker image based on alpine:
 `./build_and_run.sh DockerfileAlpine`
-It takes a lot more time to build from the alpine image.
+It takes a lot more time to build from the alpine image, but the image is a little lighter.
 Type the address below into your browser and have fun:
 `http://127.0.0.1:8050/`
 ## Instructions for use